-- Alveolar macrophage: It is found in the lung alveoli, where it engulfs the small particles, dead cells or bacteria.
+- Alveolar macrophage: It is found in the lung alveoli, engulfing small particles, dead cells or bacteria.
 Besides this, it also triggers the immune system in case of respiratory pathogens encounter.

-- Kupffer cells: It is found in the liver tissues, which initiate immune responses and mediates hepatic tissue remodelling.
+- Kupffer cells are found in the liver tissues, which initiate immune responses and mediates hepatic tissue remodelling.

-- Microglia: It is located in the central nervous system, which eliminates the old or dead neurons and control of immunity in the brain.
+- Microglia is located in the central nervous system, which eliminates the old or dead neurons and control immunity in the brain.

 - Testicular macrophages: It is found in the Leydig cells.
-It converts 25-hydroxycholesterol, an oxysterol to testosterone and also participates in creating an immune-privileged environment in the testis.
+It converts 25-hydroxycholesterol, an oxysterol, to testosterone and creates an immune-privileged environment in the testis.